-8) Dr. M.P.
-Cuypers draws my attention to the fact that the Bebrykes live in the territory designated by Starke as Māsas.
-They inhabit (later) Bithynia, east of the Bosporus, between the Black Sea and the Kian Gulf; but they are also mentioned near Lampsakos.
+&lt;sup>14 Dr. M.P.
+Cuypers draws my attention to the fact that the Bebrykes lived in the territory designated by Starke as Māsas.
+They lived in (later) Bithynia, east of the Bosporus, between the Black Sea and the Kian Gulf; but they are also mentioned near Lampsakos.
 They are even found in Lydia, near Ephesos; Cuypers 1997, 30f.